wikukarno/buanacoding/content/blog/go/understanding-pointers-in-go-reference-types-and-receivers-explained.md

 Pointers and Functions
 ----------------------

-When passing variables to functions, Go uses value semantics—meaning it passes a copy.
+When passing variables to functions, Go uses value semantics--meaning it passes a copy.
 If you want the function to modify the original variable, pass a pointer.

 ```go
 func update(val *int) {